-Now, Fast Company reports, Pentagram partner and sound artist, Yuri Suzuki has completed the musician’s work.
-Suzuki partnered with a creative studio ‘Counterpoint’ that specializes in artificial intelligence and using Google’s Magenta AI, generate music that replicates exactly what Scott aimed to do with a completely analog device.
+Now, Fast Company reports, Pentagram partner and sound artist Yuri Suzuki has completed the musician’s work.
+Suzuki partnered with a creative studio ‘Counterpoint’ that specializes in artificial intelligence and, using Google’s Magenta AI, generates music that replicates exactly what Scott aimed to do with a completely analog device.

 Scott was very secretive about his work, so his schematics were only uncovered after his death and some of them have been published.
-Still, Mark Mothersbaugh, the lead singer of the band Devo and the current owner of the old unfinished device, helped Suzuki’s team a lot for completing the instrument.
+Still, Mark Mothersbaugh, the lead singer of the band Devo and the current owner of the old unfinished device helped Suzuki’s team a lot in completing the instrument.

 When asked about why did Scott have such a hard time creating the instrument in the first place?
 Suzuki says, “At the time, electronics were not sophisticated enough to realize his dream.
 He tried to make random access memory (the hardware inside a computer that stores memory) by hand.“

 Suzuki’s version of the instrument will be on display at the Barbican Center in London as part of the exhibition AI: More Than Human, on May 16.
 But Suzuki wants to continue the work on the instrument- he hopes to create a version of the machine that has real knobs and dials, something that was prohibitively expensive for this first prototype.
 Suzuki also aspires to fix the physical remnants of Scott’s original Electronium.